 Buying, putting in and maintaining a AWTS can mean a big up-front and ongoing maintenance cost.
 We recommend that you choose a system and maintenance contractor that suits your needs.

-You need a maintenance contract with a licensed plumber and to let the Permit Authority know when work is completed for servicing of AWTS and any maintenance of like-for-like on an AWTS.
+You need a maintenance contract with a licensed plumber and to let the Permit Authority know when work is completed for servicing and maintenance an AWTS.

 Waterless composting toilets